-3PoinTr: 3D Point Tracks for Robot Manipulation Pretraining from Casual Videos
+3PoinTr: 3D Point Tracks for Learning Manipulation from Unconstrained Human Videos

 Carnegie Mellon University